fragilefamilieschallenge/ffmetadata-py/README.md

 Installation
 ------------

+The `ffmetadata-py` package is [available on The Python Package Index (PyPI)](https://pypi.org/project/ffmetadata-py/).
 The easiest way to install and use the module is to do a `pip install`

 ```
 pip install ffmetadata-py